John MacArthur (American pastor): Christology

 In 1983, MacArthur first publicly taught the doctrine of "incarnational sonship," holding that Jesus became the Son of God at His incarnation rather than eternally existing as the Son.
 In 1989, after receiving criticism, he defended his views in a plenary session at the annual convention of the Independent Fundamental Churches of America (IFCA).
 Approximately a decade later, MacArthur retracted this position in an article published by Grace to You, stating that he had come to affirm the eternal Father-Son relationship in the Godhead and no longer regarded Christ's sonship as a role assumed only at the incarnation.

 Complementarianism

-John MacArthur stated that he believed Scripture opposes both "male chauvinist and feminist views."
+MacArthur stated that he believed Scripture opposes both "male chauvinist and feminist views."
 He held a complementarian position on gender roles, maintaining that the Bible forbids women from preaching to men or exercising authority over men in church settings.
 MacArthur taught that the roles of elder and pastor are restricted to men.
 To support his view, he cited the biblical passages of 1 Timothy 2:11–12 and 1 Corinthians 14:34–35.